 - Don’t assume that everything is within your own system.
 Pay special attention to items that may be pulling from a website.

-- Detect automotive cybersecurity vulnerabilities, compliance issues, and rule violations earlier in development.
+- Detecting automotive cybersecurity vulnerabilities, compliance issues, and rule violations earlier in development.
 This accelerates code reviews and manual testing.

-- Report on compliance over time and across product versions.
+- Reporting on compliance over time and across product versions.